Inclusive $\bar{B}\to X_s \ell^+\ell^-$ at the LHC: theory predictions and new-physics reach

 \section{Conclusion}

 Motivated by a proposed semi-inclusive analysis at LHCb~\cite{Amhis:2021oik}, we have presented predictions for inclusive $\bar B \to X_s \ell^+\ell^-$ observables suitable to the hadron collider environment.
-Due to the limited hadronic phase space in the high-$q^2$ region, the inclusive rate can already be extrapolated from $K$ and $K^*$ modes at LHCb \cite{Isidori:2023unk}.
 It is likely that a semi-inclusive analysis will require simulation of collinear photon radiation, as was the case for exclusive measurements at LHCb, but not at the B factories.
 To confront the various experimental determinations to each other and to the Standard Model, we have investigated the effect of including collinear photon radiation in our computations, as well as the dependence of the endpoint $q_0^2$ in the high-$q^2$ region $q^2>q_0^2$.
 In the low-$q^2$ region we also calculate the branching ratio and three angular observables separated into two bins.

 The inclusive rate in the high-$q^2$ region is very sensitive to power corrections of order $1/m_b^2$, $1/m_b^3$ and $1/m_c^2$.
 To reduce the sensitivity to the $1/m_b$ corrections, we calculate the ratio $\cal{R}$ of the $\bar B \to X_s \ell^+\ell^-$ and $\bar B \to X_u \ell \bar\nu$ branching ratios with the same phase space cut~\cite{Ligeti:2007sn}.
 Multiplying this ratio by the experimental $\bar B \to X_u\ell \bar\nu$ branching ratio results in an indirect determination of the high-$q^2$ branching ratio competitive with the direct theoretical determination, with uncertainty dominated by experimental input rather than power correction parameters.
 We find that the consistency improves as the endpoint is lowered from $q_0^2=15\,\textrm{GeV}^2$ to $q_0^2=14.4\,\textrm{GeV}^2$, which increases the hadronic phase space, as expected.
 It will be interesting to see whether the direct and indirect determinations continue to converge with more statistics on the charged current process and more precise determinations of power correction parameters.